AR-Rosas/tradealink/content/pages/services.md

 ---
 slug: services
-title: Concierge Services
+title: Full-Service Build-Out
 description: Done-for-you business systems at $1,500 flat.
 Timeline depends on scope.
 Includes documentation, handoff, and training.
 ---

-# Concierge Services — $1,500 Flat
+# Full-Service Build-Out — $1,500 Flat

 When you don’t just need an answer—you want the system built end-to-end.